About the Program

 Why Preventive Medicine?

 The UNC Preventive Medicine Residency trains physicians to lead practice and research in public health and clinical population health in communities and other defined populations.
 The UNC Preventive Medicine Residency has existed for more than 40 years and is headquartered in the Department of Family Medicine in the School of Medicine.
-UNC Hospitals is the sponsor of the Residency and directly supports the program by funding three resident positions per year.
-The School of Public Health is an active partner of the program.
+UNC Hospitals is the sponsor of the Residency and directly supports the program by funding five resident positions per year.
+The Gillings School of Global Public Health is an active partner of the program.

 Message from Director

 Thank you for your interest in the Preventive Medicine Residency Program at the University of North Carolina at Chapel Hill.

 As we collectively navigate a global pandemic and centuries of structural racism, can we help but confront the reality that our health and wellness depend on so much more than individual physician-patient interactions?
 If you are being called to step back and look at the health of populations rather than individuals, you have found your home in Preventive Medicine.